Lady Bird Deeds

 Through a Lady Bird Deed, Mary and David can secure an inheritance for Bill, Kevin, and Melissa.
 In addition, this transfer avoids probate so Bill, Kevin, and Melissa will not have to probate their parent’s home.

 At The Willingham Law Firm, PC, our McKinney estate planning attorneys can assist you in creating the necessary documents to protect your loved ones.
-Contact us online today to schedule your free consultation.
+Contact us online today to schedule your consultation.

 “Every experience has been outstanding!”- Sheldon C.